Phase-resolved hard X-ray emission of the high-mass binary LS 5039: a spectral hardening above 50 keV detected with INTEGRAL

 {International Space Science Institute (ISSI), Hallerstrasse 6, 3012 Bern, Switzerland \and Ioffe Institute, 26 Politechnicheskaya, 194021, St.~Petersburg, Russia \and Key Laboratory of Stars and Interstellar Medium, Xiangtan University, Xiangtan 411105, Hunan, China \and ISDC Data Centre for Astrophysics, Chemin d'\'Ecogia 16, 1290 Versoix, Switzerland }

-\abstract {} {\ls\ is an enigmatic high-mass gamma-ray binary which hosts a powerful O6.5V companion, while the nature of the compact object is still to be established by multi-wavelength observations analysis.} {Phase-resolved multi-instrument spectra of nonthermal emission from \ls\ are analyzed in order to produce reliable spectral models, which can be further employed to select between various scenarios and theoretical models of the binary.} {The combined phase-resolved hard X-ray and MeV-range gamma-ray spectra obtained with \xmm, \suzaku, \nustar, \integ, and \comptel\ indicate a meaningful spectral hardening above 50~keV.
-The spectral break observed in both major phases of the binary may indicate the presence of two populations of accelerated leptons in the emitting region, which could originate from the collision of the O6.5V companion star wind with the flow from yet unidentified compact object.} {}
+\abstract {} {\ls\ is an enigmatic high-mass gamma-ray binary which hosts a powerful O6.5V companion, but the nature of the compact object is still to be established using multi-wavelength observations.} {We analyzed phase-resolved multi-instrument spectra of nonthermal emission from \ls\ in order to produce reliable spectral models, which can be further employed to select between various scenarios and theoretical models of the binary.} {The combined phase-resolved hard X-ray and MeV-range gamma-ray spectra obtained with \xmm, \suzaku, \nustar, \integ, and \comptel\ indicate a meaningful spectral hardening above 50~keV.
+The spectral break observed in both major phases of the binary may indicate the presence of an upturn in the spectrum of accelerated leptons which could originate from the interaction of wind from the O6.5V companion star with the relativistic outflow from a yet unidentified compact object.} {}

 \keywords{X-ray: binaries -- individual: LS 5039}